-I watched a relatively old talk by Allen Holub:
+I recently watched a relatively old talk by Allen Holub:

 {{< youtube vSnCeJEka_s >}}

-The talk is nice.
-He says the scrum is not agile, and that it provides a very strict set of rules that has nothing to do with it.
+The talk is insightful.
+He argues that Scrum is not agile and that it imposes a very strict set of rules that have nothing to do with true agility.

-Although I’m convinced that scrum isn’t agile, I’m not convinced that we don’t need processes or habits.
-One other talk he has is this:
+While I am convinced that Scrum isn’t agile, I’m not convinced that we don’t need processes or habits at all.
+Another talk of his is this:

 {{< youtube F42A3R28WMU >}}

-Basically, what agile boils down to self-managing teams composed of self-managing people, working in close collaboration with the customer.
+Basically, what agile boils down to is self-managing teams composed of self-managing people working in close collaboration with the customer.
 This requires an endless supply of motivation for development.
-If we assume the team is motivated as a given, that’s certain that hindrances from processes don’t make sense.
-For me, for Allan and many people this may be true, but my experience shows me that those who are really motivated to do development even for free is a minority.
-For the most folks out there, development is a job like another job.
-Their motivation supply is limited, and when we make them self-govern, they won’t do any job, they’ll just read and doodle and spend their budget to most useless stuff, and be bored and jump to another job.
+If we take the team is motivated as a given, then it’s certain that hindrances from rigid processes don’t make sense.
+For me, for Allen, and for many others, this may be true, but my experience shows me that those who are really motivated to develop even for free are in the minority.
+For most folks out there, development is a job like any other.
+Their supply of motivation is limited, and when we make them self-govern, they might not actually do the work; they might just read, doodle, spend their budget on useless things, get bored, and jump to another job.

-In his second talk, he says we assume we’re grown-ups.
-I’d like to assume that as well, and I assume this for me and I’d do development for my own time.
-Most of my development in the last 25 years was for basically free, without an explicit financial goal.
-However, when I managed projects, I saw that the real life doesn’t make such an assumption.
+In his second talk, he says, “We assume we’re grown-ups.”
+I’d like to assume that as well, and I certainly assume this for myself—I’d do development on my own time.
+Most of my development in the last 25 years has been essentially for free, without an explicit financial goal.
+However, when I’ve managed projects, I’ve seen that real life doesn’t always support such an assumption.
 Software development is a lucrative profession.
 If we start with mainly financial motivations, self-governing becomes a bit of a dream.
-If I’ll earn the same amount if I work today or not, then I’ll probably skip the work and do another kind of joyful activity.
-That activity in my case is another kind of development but does it matter?
+If I’ll earn the same amount whether I work today or not, I might skip the work and engage in another joyful activity.
+In my case, that activity is another kind of development, but does it matter?

 This doesn’t mean Scrum is good and should be endorsed.
-I don’t like it and don’t used it much anyway.
-But the ideals Allen is talking about can’t live by themselves.
-They need some way to supply motivation, some direction, some soft governing.
-Agile in the original sense looks like Anarchy, but Anarchy gives birth to some governance at some point.
-In the past there were people that had no hierarchical management, but when the latter was invented (or brought by others), hierarchies became more powerful.
+I don’t like it and haven’t used it much anyway.
+But the ideals Allen discusses can’t survive on their own.
+They need some way to supply motivation, some direction, some form of soft governing.
+Agile in its original sense looks like anarchy, but anarchy often gives birth to some form of governance at some point.
+In the past, there were people who had no hierarchical management, but when hierarchies were invented (or introduced by others), they became powerful.

-We can continue to believe that developing like aboriginal tribes, in people over processes fashion leads to ultimate success.
-That may be true in certain scenarios, but in general those tribes can’t maintain coherence after a certain size, and development teams, in my humble opinion are similar.
+We can continue to believe that developing like aboriginal tribes, in a people over processes fashion, leads to ultimate success.
+That may be true in certain scenarios, but in general, those tribes can’t maintain coherence after a certain size.
+Development teams, in my humble opinion, are similar.